uniba-swt/libbidib/test/physical-test/Readme.md

 	configurable delay between each command.

 3. **Track coverage using one train:**
-    Drives a specific train through all the track segments.
     > **WARNING**: This test can only be executed on the **SWTbahn Standard**!
+    Drives the `cargo_bayern` train through all the track segments.
+Train must be facing anticlockwise on track segment `T1`.

 4. **Two trains on the track together:**
+    > **WARNING**: This test can only be executed on the **SWTbahn Standard**!
-    Drives two specific trains together, one on each independent loop.
+    Drives the `cargo_bayern` and `regional_odeg` trains together, one on each independent loop.
 Can be used to showcase the SWTbahn to an audience.
-    > **WARNING**: This test can only be executed on the **SWTbahn Standard**!
+	The `cargo_bayern` train must facing anticlockwise on track segment `T2` and the `regional_odeg` train must be facing anticlockwise on track segment `T37`.

 5. **Switch all signals:**
     Cycles through all aspects of all signals at the same time.

 For a given SWTbahn platform, its points and signals are retrieved using the `bidib_get_connected_points()` and `bidib_get_connected_signals()` functions.
+The order in which the points and signals are returned is decided by their textual order in the `bidib_track_config.yml` configuration file.
 For each point and signal, the `bidib_switch_point(...)` and `bidib_set_signal(...)` functions are used to set their aspect.